matm/jQuery-File-Upload-Wiki/Upload-multiple-resolutions-of-one-image-with-multiple-resize-options.md

 });
 ```

-*Note by @tim-peterson * the above code doesn't give the duplicated, resized images any unique name.
-I assume that needs to be done  in the [`processActions`](https://github.com/blueimp/jQuery-File-Upload/wiki/Options#processqueue)
+*Note* the above code doesn't give the duplicated, resized images any unique name.
+I assume that needs to be done  in the [`processActions`](https://github.com/blueimp/jQuery-File-Upload/wiki/Options#processqueue) by @tim-peterson